Student Wellbeing & Support

 Financial Stability and Guidance

-Finances are often one of the biggest stressors for students.
-Families who provide thoughtful financial support and guidance help students stay focused on success rather than worry.
+Finances are often one of the biggest sources of stress for students.
+Families that offer thoughtful financial support and guidance help students stay focused on their goals instead of constantly worrying about money.

 What Family Support Includes